 Mission and History

-Chancellor's Scholars receive full tuition, plus a one-time stipend to be used towards a summer of study abroad or research experience following sophomore or junior year.
+Chancellor's Scholars receive full tuition, plus a one-time summer stipend for an immersive experience following the sophomore or junior year.
 Vanderbilt will provide additional need-based financial aid to those Chancellor's Scholarship recipients whose demonstrated financial need exceeds the amount of full tuition.
 Scholarships are renewed each year as long as the recipient maintains at least a 3.0 GPA.
-Chancellor's Scholars are supported and guided throughout by the Office of Honor Scholarships and the Office of Dean of Students.

 Application and Selection

-To be considered for the Chancellor's Scholarship, applicants apply via MyAppVU after submitting admission application.
-In addition, applicants must also submit the Chancellor's Scholarship Letter of Reference PDF, available September 1.
+The Chancellor's Scholarship application is strongly encouraged; preference is given to those who apply.
+Applicants apply via MyAppVU after submitting admission application.
 Chancellor 's Scholars are selected on the basis of commitment to diversity, leadership, strength of character, and academic achievement.
 Strong candidates are intellectually curious and able to articulate their ideas clearly.
 In evaluating candidates, the selection committee reviews the Chancellor's Scholarship application along with the entire application for freshman admission.